 Zika can be also passed through sex from a person who has had a Zika infection to his or her sex partners.
 Additionally, Zika can be passed from a pregnant woman to her fetus.
 Zika infection during pregnancy can cause a serious birth defect called microcephaly that is a sign of incomplete brain development.
 Doctors have also found other birth defects among fetuses and infants infected with Zika virus.
 It is for this reason that pregnant women are advised not to travel to areas with Zika, at all.

 If you were exposed to Zika through travel or sex and are of reproductive age, it is very important for you to avoid transmission of the virus to a pregnant partner and wait to become pregnant.
-For specific information about how to prevent pregnancy and how long to wait before becoming pregnant.
+Visit the CDC website for specific information about how to prevent pregnancy or for women and their partners trying to become pregnant.

 If you were exposed to Zika virus you may wish to ask your healthcare provider about testing for Zika virus infection.
 Pregnant women and symptomatic persons (who visited an area with Zika or had sex with someone who traveled to or lived in a Zika area) are recommended to get tested for Zika virus upon returning to Montana.
 Ask your healthcare provider to arrange for this testing.
 The lab will also perform Zika testing to anyone else who has a provider request for a fee.

 Montana’s local and state public health officials are monitoring developments regarding Zika closely.
 At this time only Montana residents who traveled to areas with ongoing Zika transmission have contracted Zika virus.
 No pregnant women from Montana have tested positive for Zika.
 See the surveillance section below for the current number of Zika tests (positive and negative) performed by the MT Public Health Laboratory.